-Aggregating key points in the history of single wheel electric skateboards (both proprietary and open source), and of the community surrounding the sport.
+Aggregating key points in the history of one wheel electric skateboards (both proprietary and open source), and of the community surrounding the sport.

 This website is a work in progress, and this timeline isn't anywhere near complete.
 Help complete it by submitting a message with any milestones you feel like should be included.